 Laptops were designed to be portable, but that means different things to different people.
 If your daily bag is already heavy, you might notice a bulky laptop more than the next guy.
 On the other hand, if you don’t plan to take it many places, this may be less important.
 You should check weight and screen size- the former will definitely be noticeable when you carry it around, and the latter is important for the comfort of your eyes and workflow.

 As mentioned before, Apple doesn’t make convertible laptops.
 However, that still leaves chromeOS, Windows, and Linux to decide between.
 Windows is the best choice for most users because it is versatile and easy to use, while chromeOS is a good choice for education settings or light users.
 If you want to run Linux, it generally easy to install it on a Chromebook or Windows laptop, so you have the most options!

-Best Convertible Laptop: Our Top Picks
+Best Convertible Laptop: Our Top Picks for 2020

 This convertible Chromebook offers many important features while maintaining a sleek appearance.
 With a USB-C port, USB-A port, and HDMI, it offers more connectivity than similar Chromebooks, and the 11.6″ screen exceeds the standard 1080p resolution.
 Although it only has 4GB of RAM, this is generally sufficient for a Chromebook (which doesn’t require as much processing power as standard Windows laptops).

 - Clean, sleek design.